FloatingPlanet/Money-Tree/README.md

   4. [Nebular](https://akveo.github.io/nebular/docs/components/components-overview)
 ## Important!!!!!!!!!!!! everything related to user'data, you have to check if user still loged in by using this.us.logInObservable()
 ## Important!!!!!!!!!!!!
 Objects and arrays are passed by references, so that we do not have to use observable to track changes
+## INITILIZE_APP allows website does some process before load the whole page. good for authentication phase
+## CanActive is good for preventing user from certain pages
 ~~### new UI Framework: https://semantic-ui.com/elements/step.html#step~~
 ### Admin page has been separated, find repo [here](https://github.com/FloatingPlanet/Admin-Money-Tree)
    #### why user gives up checkout